 In spite of all its appealing features, there are some disadvantages to consider before purchasing the product.

-- It can’t keep all the water out of a garage, especially if the floor is pitched to the inside of the garage.
+- It can’t keep all the water out of a garage, especially if the floor has a pitch to the inside of the garage.
 If water builds up outside the door, it will seep through the ends.
 And, if the garage floor has not been treated or sealed, water will also flow through the pores of the concrete below the seal even if the threshold seal is properly glued because concrete is porous.

 - The seal will not stick to all garage floors.
 The floor must be smooth and straight.
 Holes, patches and cracks will prevent the glue from adhering the seal to the floor.

 - The job is not as easy as it looks.
 We recommend having two people install it.
-Moving the seal after it has been glued usually causes the seal to regress.
+In addition, moving the seal after gluing it usually causes the seal to regress.
 Straight, evenly-spaced lines must be made to properly align and seal the product.
-This can be challenging, but doable.
+This can be challenging but doable.

 Types of Threshold Seals